google-research/google-research/marot/README.md

         "instructions" and "description" may have been stripped out from this object.
       - **source_language**, **target_language**: Language codes.
-    In MQMViewer, each metadata.evaluation object found is logged in the JavaScript debug console.
+    In Marot, each metadata.evaluation object found is logged in the JavaScript debug console.

 The "metadata" column used to be an optional "note" column, and Marot